What Does a Technical Writer Do?

 While conducting subject matter research, technical writers will:

-- Gather topic-related information from various sources such as journals, competitor literature, dissertations, whitepapers, and even professional social media (LinkedIn, job boards, etc.)
+- Gather topic-related information from various sources such as journals, competitor literature, dissertations, whitepapers, and even professional social media, LinkedIn, or job boards.

-Additionally, writers may interview existing experts or even take courses based on the topic they are researching.
+Additionally, writers may interview existing experts or even take courses based on their research topic.

 Technical Document Planning

-Since technical documents are so vital to the company's operational requirements, writers need to actually plan out their development, instead of simply starting on singular notice.
+Since technical documents are vital to the company's operational requirements, writers need to plan out their development instead of simply starting on singular notice.

 While planning technical documentation, technical writers will:

 - Ascertain project scope and resource input based on the complexity of the document